tesq0/locate-pointer/README.md

 libcairo libx11
 # Compiling
 `make`

-If you happen to be on NixOS, do: enter nix-shell, then type `buildPhase`
+If you happen to be on NixOS:
+enter nix-shell, then type `buildPhase`